kadasz/kadasz/README.md

   ***

-***📌 I'm passionate about what I do and I'm interested in them so actually I don’t work I just do what I like :)***

-***And the best way of learning is learning by having fun and constant experimenting with that, searching, asking questions, re-checking, searching even do not know what exactly📍***
+***📌 The best way to learn is by having fun and constantly experimenting, searching, questioning, re-checking, and searching again even without knowing exactly what you're looking for📍***
 <!--
 **kadasz/kadasz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.